-The scammer tells the victim that a family member, whom he named, had failed to appear for jury duty and that they would be arrested if the victim did not immediately pay a fine for failure to appear for court and an additional fine for the charge of contempt of court.
+The scammer told the victim that a family member, whom he named, had failed to appear for jury duty and that they would be arrested if the victim did not immediately pay a fine for failure to appear for court and an additional fine for the charge of contempt of court.

-The local courts, District Clerk’s Office or Jury Administrator will never call you or email you and ask for social security numbers, credit cards or other sensitive information.
+The local courts, District Clerk’s Office or Jury Administrator will never call you, text or email you and ask for social security numbers, credit cards or other sensitive information.
 Nor will we demand payment over the phone of a fine for failure to appear, including the placing of any amount of money on a green dot card to pay any fine.